ernesto27/system-design/keyvaluedb/tutorial/TUTORIAL.md

 ### Compact data from file

-At this moment we have a problem, if we use the Set function multiple times with the same key, the value will be append to the file and multiple entries with the same key will be created, we need to fix this problem, although the map will always return the last value of the key, we need to clean the file for old entries.
+At this moment code is working well but we have a problem with the data, if we use the Set function multiple times with the same key, the value will be append to the file and multiple entries with the same key will be created, although the map will always return the last value of the key, we need to fix this problem and clean the file for old unused entries.

 We need some refactor , first create a Compact function on engine.go